 No, data doesn’t have to be complete before it is published.
 You can start by publishing what you can and build on these foundations.
 For example, you could publish grants for certain years or sectors.
-Experience has shown that the publishing process helps to improve the quality of your data, as it encourages a detailed look at what information is currently collected where; how it should be presented; and what information is missing.
+Experience has shown that the publishing process helps to improve the quality of organisation’s data, as it encourages a detailed look at what information is currently collected where; how it should be presented; and what information is missing.

 11. I’m concerned that the data isn’t mine to give away.
 Will my grantees be compromised in some way?

 Data on awards to grantees belongs to the grantmaker, and is not being ‘given’ to 360Giving by publishing it openly.
 It is understandable that for some grantmakers, making data fully open and accessible is a big cultural shift.
-Information on certain grants may need to remain confidential, perhaps for example due to the nature of the grantee or the geographic location.
+Information on certain grants may need to remain confidential, perhaps due to the nature of the grantee or the geographic location.
 Indeed, any data which could identify specific individuals should not be openly published.

-Having up-to-date policies for data handling and data protection which are understood and agreed by a grantmaker and its grantees is good practice and should ‘head-off’ any uncertainties around data ownership.
+Having up-to-date policies for data handling and data protection which are understood and agreed by a grantmaker and its grantees is good practice and should head-off any uncertainties around data ownership.
 Find out more about data protection.